varunwalia/Calendar-Events/README.md

 # Calendar-Events

-An API has been created to using GraphQL and NodeJS to save events to the database.
+An API has been created using GraphQL and NodeJS to save events to the database.

 #### To bring up the project: